 Square offers full multi-location management if you have more than one restaurant.
 You can make your devices location-specific, create per-location libraries and add linked locations.
 As your business scales you can add in more locations and create multi-location reports to compare performance.

 Square menu management gives you full control over what you sell.
 Either upload your existing menus or create brand new ones.
 You can use individual SKUs for each item, create variations and set low stock alerts.

 Gift cards are a great way to boost sales and encourage new customers through the door.
 Through your Square dashboard you can sell physical cards to your diners or let them buy online.

-Online ordering has grown substantially since the pandemic but having a comprehensive system to make it a smooth experience is essential.
+Online ordering has grown integrating a POS system with your online store to make it a smooth experience is essential.
 Through Square Online diners can order at home and on the go.
 The system integrates with top delivery partners such as Uber Eats and Deliveroo as well as OpenTable software.

 POS training and installation

 Having a superb POS is one thing but if you and your staff don’t know how to use it it’s very ineffective.
 Online training is cheaper and faster, while in person training gives you greater depth but is more expensive.
 If you’re opening a new restaurant, it’s something you’ll need to factor into your start-up costs.

 Square Restaurant is designed so you can get up and running in minutes but if you’ve got a question our support team is on hand to offer practical help and advice.